mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ##  Dereference class members

-A class member, method or variable, can be accessed via `-&gt;` operator:
+A class member, method or variable, can be accessed via `->` operator:

 ```cpp